wayetender/rmiprojgroup4/README.md

  3. Start the codebase webserver; it runs on port 8000: `./runwebserver.sh &`
  4. Start the RMI registry with the codebase server: `./runregistry.sh &`
  5. Start the Queued compute server: `./runqueue.sh`
- 6. In a separate window, start a worker: `./runworker.sh`
+ 6. In a separate window, start a worker: `./runworker.sh localhost` (if registering to a remote Queue server, change `localhost` to the hostname of the remote Queue server)
- 7. In a separate window, start the client: `./runclient.sh localhost`
+ 7. In a separate window, start the client: `./runclient.sh localhost` (if connecting to a remote compute server, change `localhost` to the hostname of the remote server)

 **Note:** For the RMI codebases, don't forget the trailing slash if it is not a JAR.